ersanchez/instructional-design/cli/README.md

 ## Audience

-Intermediate computer users who need learn basic functions of a unix-like command line interface.
+Intermediate Windows or MacOS users who need learn basic functions of a Unix-like command line interface.

+This course will apply to Unix-like operating systems like any of the BSD Unix systems, MacOS, and GNU/Linux.